 If you plan on using SCIM provisioning to integrate with an identity provider/SSO solution, make sure SCIM is also enabled within that tool as well.

-Amplitude currently supports all fields of the core Group Schema of SCIM, as well as the following fields in the core User Schema:
+Amplitude currently supports all fields of the core group schema of SCIM, as well as the following fields in the core user schema:

 ||equivalent to email|

-|givenName||prepended to familyName to create display name|
+||prepended to familyName to create display name|

-|familyName||appended to givenName to create display name|
+||appended to givenName to create display name|

 |only one email is allowed|

-|active||active is true for invited users as well as joined users|
+||active is true for invited users as well as joined users|

-Enabling SCIM Provisioning in Amplitude
+Enable SCIM provisioning in Amplitude

-If SCIM Provisioning is available in your organization, it will appear in the "Access and SSO Settings" section of your organization's settings menu, under "Provisioning Settings".
+If SCIM provisioning is available in your organization, you can find it in the Access and SSO Settings section of your organization's settings menu, under Provisioning Settings:

 Simply set the Enable SCIM Provisioning toggle to Enabled.
-Then click Generate SCIM Key" to generate the access token used to authenticate requests for the SCIM API.
+Then click Generate SCIM Key to generate the access token used to authenticate requests for the SCIM API.

-Important: For security reasons, the SCIM Key is only available once and will not be surfaced in the product afterwards.
-If you lose access to the key, click "Regenerate SCIM Key" and keep a record of the new key.
+NOTE: For security reasons, the SCIM Key is only available once and will not be surfaced in the product afterwards.
+If you lose access to the key, click Regenerate SCIM Key.
+Be sure to keep a record of the new key.
 When generating/regenerating the SCIM key, changes are applied immediately and the old key will be rejected from future API calls, even if the other changes on the page have not yet been saved.